Big News! Feinstein's Spy Didn't Know He Was a Spy, Passed on No Important Info

 Did the FBI forego charging him to help her out or is it something else?

 The San Francisco media has been pumping up the Communist Kevin de León to take Dianne Feinstein’s seat.
 This news might hurt Senator Feinstein.
 Is that why we’re hearing this now?
+Was the man paid?
+When he was the gofer, did he travel with intelligence documents?
+Was the spy questioned?

 It’s just odd that this comes out five years after the fact; the man wasn’t charged; he didn’t pass on anything worthwhile; and he didn’t know he was a spy.